Dental Implants at Implant Dentistry Northwest

 How do people generally feel about dental implants, and what benefits do they offer?

-Most people feel very comfortable with these dental implants, and they can be very, very successful for you.
-They can be very successful in replacing your teeth and giving you better function and aesthetics over your lifetime.
+Most people feel comfortable with dental implants, and they're pleased with the results.
+They can be very successful in replacing missing teeth and improving longterm comfort, function and appearance.

 Who is typically a candidate for dental implants?